alsalafiyyah/alsalafiyyah.github.io/_posts/2020/2020-07-29-rule-on-supplicating-awliya-to-ward-off-evil.md

 note: true
 locale: en
 lang: en
-excerpt: "Making Du'a to others instead of Allah such as pious people to remove harm, cure the sick, or secure a road is Shirk Akbar  that takes its doer away from the realm of Islam."
+summary: "Making Du'a to others instead of Allah such as pious people to remove harm, cure the sick, or secure a road is Shirk Akbar  that takes its doer away from the realm of Islam."
 muftis:
   chairman:
     - name: Shaykh Abdul-Aziz ibn Baz